Privacy and Technology

 Court Case

-San Francisco Tenants Union v.
-Smart Rent et al.
+San Francisco Tenants Union, et al. v.
+Smart Rent, et al.

 The ACLU filed a lawsuit in San Francisco Superior Court today to protect tenants' privacy rights from landlords who force renters to allow AI-powered surveillance technology in their homes